atomicjolt/ep_signatureauth/README.md

 Description
 ===================================================

-  This tool's expressed purpose is to enable secure sign-in and signature verification from the Canvas LMS with Etherpad collaborations tool.
+  This tool allows secure sign on from the Canvas LMS with the Etherpad collaborations tool.

 Installation
 ===================================================